-Bowling One-On-One with Hector Delgado: Rolling for Life The game of bowling is a huge adventure and challenge in itself with the ups and downs and all the time and […]
+The game of bowling is a huge adventure and challenge in itself with the ups and downs and all the time and effort we put into it to be our best.
+But the game of life is the ultimate challenge.

-Bowling One-On-One with Jay Ysip: Believe In Yourself Sometimes you don’t find the sport of bowling, sometimes it finds you.
-And when you have a competitive nature about you, there’s […]
+Sometimes you don’t find the sport of bowling, sometimes it finds you.
+And when you have a competitive nature about you, there’s nothing like defeat that can serve as an inspiration and motivation to expand your knowledge and improve your game.

-Bowling One-On-One with Eliana Occhino: Commit to Achieve Your Goals There are people all around the world you can look to for motivation and inspiration as you pursue your own […]
+There are people all around the world you can look to for motivation and inspiration as you pursue your own goals and dreams.
+Without even knowing it, Eliana Occhino is one of those people.
+From Central NY, and just turned 17 years-old, Eliana lives life to the fullest.

-Bowling One-On-One with Alan Rothstein: Gentle Giant Bowling in local tournaments is fun and is an opportunity to put your abilities and skills to test to see how you measure […]
+Bowling in local tournaments is fun and is an opportunity to put your abilities and skills to test to see how you measure up with locals on an individual level.
+In Concord, CA, there is a continuous monthly scratch tournament called the Saturday Scratch Bowling Club.

-Bowling One-On-One with Matthew Wong: Smooth Competitor Having the opportunity to compete against and with great bowlers and quality people is a big part of what makes bowling so much […]
+Having the opportunity to compete against and with great bowlers and quality people is a big part of what makes bowling so much fun.
+Through tournament and league play there are many things to deal with such as lane conditions, transitions and equipment changes, let alone the mental and physical strength..

-Bowling One-On-One with Eric Hattrup: Living a Dream Bowling means so much to a lot of people around the world.
-All the time and effort, the challenges, the blood, sweat […]
+Bowling means so much to a lot of people around the world.
+All the time and effort, the challenges, the blood, sweat and tears, the joys of victory and agony of defeat.
+It captivates our souls and invigorates our hearts and has us coming back for more every day.

 At 8 years old, his father took him to County Club Lanes in his hometown of Sacramento, CA. He recalls his father being a good bowler, but the family wasn’t particularly serious or passionate about the sport at the time.